-By applying the club convergence technique (Phillips & Sul, 2007), we find three significant convergence clubs of regional wage.
-Interestingly, the composition of the clubs by using real wage is very similar to the one we obtained by using nominal wage, implying the existence of a price-adjusted mechanism in regional wages.
-Provinces that converge into the higher wage clubs (club 1 and club 2) share similar characteristics; having a large proportion of manufacturing industries and high traffic of migrant workers, and locations of main national strategic infrastructure projects to promote investment.
-Our further analysis using ordered logit model suggests that the formation of club convergence is significantly explained by the following variables: share of employment in the manufacturing sector, investment share to GDP, labor force participation rate, and the wage level at the initial period.
+We find three significant convergence clubs of regional wages by applying the club convergence technique (Phillips & Sul, 2007) .
+Interestingly, the composition of the clubs using real wage is very similar to the one we obtained using nominal wage, implying the existence of a price-adjusted mechanism in regional wages.
+Provinces that converge into the higher wage clubs (Clubs 1 and 2) share similar characteristics: having a large proportion of manufacturing industries and high traffic of migrant workers, and locations of main national strategic infrastructure projects to promote investment.
+Our further analysis using an ordered logit model suggests that the formation of club convergence is significantly explained by the following variables: share of employment in the manufacturing sector, investment share to GDP, labour force participation rate, and the wage level in the initial period.
 These findings also confirm the assumption of similar characteristics mentioned above.

-The remaining part of the paper is organized as follows.
+The remainder of this paper is organised as follows.
 Section 2 reviews the related literature, and Section 3 discusses the methodologies and data.
 We discuss the results of club convergence identification and the influencing factors in Section 4.
 Finally, Section 5 concludes the paper.

-A brief review on wage convergence studies and contribution of the present paper
+A brief review on wage convergence studies and contribution of the present study

-In labor market literature, wage convergence is generally evaluated from two perspectives: first, convergence in wage across workers and, second, across locations.
-Among others, the study of Fang & Yang (2011) is one of the well-appreciated works evaluating wage convergence across unskilled and skilled workers in China.
-Their results indicate that the wage of unskilled and skilled workers in China has converged, mainly due to the acceleration of structural change in the Chinese economy.
-Furthermore, the rapid growth in labor demand in China has exceeded the capacity of the labor market to supply, causing the wage of unskilled workers to escalate, known as the Lewis turning point.
+In labour market literature, wage convergence is generally evaluated from two perspectives: first, convergence in wages across workers and, second, across locations.
+Among others, the study of Fang & Yang (2011) is a well-appreciated work evaluating wage convergence across unskilled and skilled workers in China.
+Their results indicate that the wages of unskilled and skilled workers in China have converged, mainly due to the acceleration of structural change in the Chinese economy.
+Furthermore, the rapid growth in labour demand in China has exceeded the capacity of the labour market to supply, causing the wages of unskilled workers to escalate, known as the Lewis turning point.

-On the other hand, however, studies investigating wage convergence across locations have been gaining popularity since the advancements in transportations and communication technologies increase labor mobility (Prado et al., 2020).
-The notion of free labor mobility across administrative borders is the necessary condition for wage convergence mechanism to work.
+However, studies investigating wage convergence across locations have gained popularity since the advancements in transportations and communication technologies increased labour mobility (Prado et al., 2020).
+The notion of free labour mobility across administrative borders is a necessary condition for the wage convergence mechanism to work.
 Regional wage differentials tend to decrease when there are no migration barriers, particularly from low-wage to high-wage regions (Collin et al., 2019).

-A collection of studies shows evidence of regional wages convergence concerning flexible labor mobility.
-For example, using panel data covering 203 NUTS-2 level regions in European Union from 1996 to 2006, Naz et al., (2017) find wage convergence only across internal regions (regions within the same country) but no evidence of convergence for border regions (neighboring regions across international borders).
-With a similar approach, Enflo et al., (2014) apply panel fixed effect models and show that internal and external migrations contributed to wage convergence across Swedish counties before World War I, where the internal migration mainly during the interwar years.
+A collection of studies shows evidence of regional wage convergence concerning flexible labour mobility.
+For example, using panel data covering 203 NUTS-2 level regions in the EU from 1996 to 2006, Naz et al. (2017) find wage convergence only across internal regions (regions within the same country) but no evidence of convergence for border regions (neighbouring regions across international borders).
+Using a similar approach, Enflo et al. (2014) apply panel fixed effect models and show that internal and external migrations contributed to wage convergence across Swedish counties before World War I, where internal migration occurred mainly during the interwar years.

-As shown in other empirical studies, the mechanism of wage convergence across regions assumes that there is a significant advancement in transportation and communications that can enlarge the scope of the labor market across geographical boundaries.
-With these theories and empirical backgrounds, it is natural to expect appealing findings from the analyses on regional wage convergence in Indonesia due to the development of transportation and communications infrastructure in the last decade.
+As shown in other empirical studies, the mechanism of wage convergence across regions assumes a significant advancement in transportation and communications that can enlarge the scope of the labour market across geographical boundaries.
+With these theories and empirical backgrounds, it is natural to expect appealing findings from the analyses of regional wage convergence in Indonesia due to the development of transportation and communications infrastructure in the last decade.